PhoenixTales/phoenix-docs/vision/clash-of-dreams.md

 **Tom Putzki:**  We founded Piranha Bytes because we wanted to produce games we want to play ourselves - that's what we want to achieve with Gothic.

+**Mike:** It was always my dream to make computer games.
+I was always annoyed about the masses of bad games and thought: That must be done better!
+Now I know how much work it is if you try to realise high expectations - but it looks like we're going to make it!
+Everything will be fine!
+(PC Action, 10.08.1998)

+**Stefan:** [...]
+Back then, we have worked on various games for the German market.
+But we urged for more and so we founded PIRANHA BYTES.
+With this splendid team we are sailing into international waters and we really have a "heavy load" with us :-) (gagames.com 20.06.1998)

+-> reality

 ## Vision vs. Realisation